HCL-TECH-SOFTWARE/dx-compose-doc/docs/guide_me/performance_tuning/kubernetes/rendering_large_config.md

 2. Extract the `hcl-dx-deployment-XXX.tgz` file.

 3. In the extracted folder, navigate to `hcl-dx-deployment/value-samples/webEngine/large-config-values.yaml` and copy the `large-config-values.yaml` file.

+!!!note
+      - Applying topology spread constraints for each component helps ensure high availability and resilience for your HCL DX application.
+These constraints distribute pods for services like webEngine and HAProxy across multiple worker nodes, reducing the risk of a single node failure impacting critical components.
+      -  For enhanced performance, we recommend increasing the validationSleepTimer to 600 seconds (10 minutes) to reduce the frequency of persistence cluster health checks.
+This adjustment is ideal for stable environments, as it lowers overhead from continuous monitoring.

 ## Results